rajesh-nitc/terraform-gcp-foundation/README.md

 │           └── service.yaml
 └── README.md
 ```
-## Save Costs for Personal Organization
+## Save costs
-we have disabled services that we are not using yet for e.g. DNS zones for hub network vpc and hub dns vpc.
+To save costs for personal organization, we have disabled services that we are not using for e.g. DNS zones for hub network vpc and hub dns vpc.
+See the column ```cost saving action``` in the table below:

 ```
 | Project ID                   | Service description    | SKU description                        | Usage unit          | Pricing                    | Cost saving action             |